agrif/sampler-player/README.md

 Similarly, `play->buffer` will store playback data (as 32-bit unsigned integers) and `play->buffer_size` will contain the size of that array.

+Alternately, you can ask for a pointer to the data at a specific time by using `sampler_get_time(samp, time)`.
+This is a volatile pointer to an array of 32-bit unsigned integers, with length `samp->width_words`. `time` must be less than `samp->time_length`.
+Similar functions exist for Players.

 Both modules start out disabled.
 Neither module will do anything unless told to do so: